toddllm/xyrus-luanti-mod-agent/README.md

 ---

-*"In the garage where GPUs hum and children's laughter echoes, we're not just playing games - we're building worlds, teaching code, and proving that the best innovations come from family collaboration and a healthy dose of AI assistance."* - ToddLLM
+*"We're not building a game server, we're building a playground where kids teach AIs to dream in blocks while robots mow lawns in voxel patterns and unicorns debate philosophy with quantum physicists.
+Also, there's pizza."* - ToddLLM

 🚀 Happy Mining and Crafting! 🎮